Cholera

 Cholera Vaccine Schedule

-A single dose of oral cholera vaccine is recommended for adult travelers (18–64 years old) from the United States to an area of active cholera transmission.
+A single dose of oral cholera vaccine is recommended for adult travelers age 2 years through 64 years from the United States going to an area of active cholera transmission.
 The vaccine reduces the chance of severe diarrhea in people by 90% at 10 days after vaccination and by 80% at 3 months after vaccination.
 The safety and effectiveness of the oral cholera vaccine in pregnant or breastfeeding women is not yet known, and it is also not known how long protection lasts beyond 3–6 months after getting the vaccine.
 There is no recommendation for a booster dose at this time.
 Side effects from the vaccine are uncommon and may include tiredness, headache, abdominal pain, nausea and vomiting, lack of appetite, and diarrhea.

 For more information visit CDC’s Cholera vaccine page.